DIY Website vs Professional What’s Best for Contractors?

 The pitch is appealing: total control, low cost, and you can do it on your own schedule.
 For some businesses, that works.
 But for trades contractors who need their website to bring in calls from Google?
 DIY has some serious gaps.

 The time commitment is real.
 Most contractors who try DIY spend 20–40 hours building their site.
-That’s a full work week — evenings and weekends after long days on the tools.
-And that’s just to get it online.
+That's a full work week — evenings and weekends after long days on the tools.
+And that's just to get it online.
+Updating it, fixing issues, and figuring out why it's not showing up on Google?
+That's ongoing.

-Nobody’s maintaining it.
-You build the site, you’re proud of it, and then life happens.
-Six months later, you haven’t touched it.
+Nobody's maintaining it.
+You build the site, you're proud of it, and then life happens.
+Six months later, you haven't touched it.
+The content's stale.
+The photos are outdated.
+And it's slipping further down Google's results every month.

 The Professional Option: What You're Paying For